UAE: Paralysed expat with Dh93,000 blood money debt seeks help from visa amnesty to return home after 31 years

 In May 2006, Ernesto Arnel Tawat was involved in a tragic accident in Sharjah's Al Nahda area, when his car fatally struck a pedestrian

 Ernesto Arnel Tawat and his wife Teresa.
-KT photos and video: Rahul Gajjar
+KT photos and video: Mazhar Farooqui

 A 69-year-old Filipino man in Sharjah, paralysed and struggling to make ends meet, is holding onto the hope that the UAE’s ongoing visa amnesty programme will finally allow him to return home after 31 years.
 Ernesto Arnel Tawat, once a thriving chef and entrepreneur, has faced an unrelenting series of setbacks since a tragic accident in 2006 changed the course of his life.